aritro1011/LLMsTicTacToe/README.md

 # LLM-Based Tic-Tac-Toe

 This project implements a Tic-Tac-Toe game played between two AI agents, powered by two large language models (LLMs): Google Gemini and Llama 3 from Groq.
 The AI agents play against each other with the goal of winning based on their strategic decisions.
 The game also includes functionality to log game results to a CSV file.
+here is a analysis and visualization dashboard on the basis of ten games played by the agents: https://claude.site/artifacts/c226ec3d-a234-4451-9243-8cd4295ab3db

 ## Table of Contents
 - [Overview](#overview)